basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 end
 ```

-Now, we can create a new user and then access that user's characteristics from our Riak map:
+Now, we can create a new user and then access that user's characteristics directly from our Riak map:

 ```ruby
 joe = User.new 'Joe', 'Armstrong', ['distributed systems', 'Erlang']